 It would be more accurately described as Rapid FirePlayer Punches.
 When seeing a harmless, pretty flower on the title screen reduces even hardcore players to sobbing wrecks...

-Although maybe not as strong a punch, learning what happened in the prologue counts, namingly That the Nier we spent the opening ten minutes playing as transforms into The Shadowlord, and will spent the next 1,312 years trying to (and failing) to save and reunite with his daughter, only for him to be killed by the Nier we have been playing as for most of the game and his daughter deciding it's not right to take the current Yonah's body for her own since she keeps crying out to Nier, leaving her body and essentially committing suicide by floating into bright sunlight flooding from a large window nearby a few moments before that.
+Although maybe not as strong a punch, learning what happened in the prologue counts, namely that the Nier we spent the opening ten minutes playing as transforms into The Shadowlord, and will spent the next 1,312/1,412 years trying to (and failing) to save and reunite with Yonah, only for him to be killed by the Nier we have been playing as for most of the game and his Yonah deciding it's not right to take the current Yonah's body for her own since she keeps crying out to Nier, leaving her body and essentially committing suicide by stepping into bright sunlight flooding from a nearby window a few moments before that.

-Killing each one of the Shades despite knowing clearly their tragic backstories.
+Killing each of the Shades despite clearly knowing their tragic backstories.

-Stop Helping Me!: Weiss becomes somewhat annoying during some parts of the game, such as the final phase of the battle against Wendy where he might keep repeating the same thing over and over again: he also tends to get annoying during the mandatory part of the fishing minigame by repeating the same hint over and over again instead of asking whether you're even at the right location, which is a possible mistake to make since there's a beach right next to the person who gives you the fishing equipment which is where most people would try out fishing instead of slavishly staring at the map to follow the destination marker elsewhere, only for them to end up thinking that they suck too much at the mini game to proceed since all the fish found on the beach next to the fisherman are far too strong to be caught right away.
+Stop Helping Me!: Weiss becomes somewhat annoying during some parts of the game, such as the final phase of the battle against Wendy where he might keep repeating the same thing over and over again: he also tends to get annoying during the mandatory part of the fishing minigame by repeating the same hint over and over again instead of asking whether you're even at the right location, which is an easy mistake to make since there's a beach right next to the person who gives you the fishing equipment which is where most people would try out fishing instead of slavishly staring at the map to follow the destination marker elsewhere, only for them to end up thinking that they suck too much at the mini game to proceed since all the fish found on the beach next to the fisherman are far too strong to be caught right away.